dweiller/zli/README.md

   - [x] short options
     + boolean short options be be given in clusters e.g. `ls -lhF`
-    + the last short option in a cluster may take an argument (i.e. have type other than `bool`) as the next command line word, e.g. `tar -xf file.tar`
+    + the last short option in a cluster may take an argument as the next command line word, e.g.
+      `tar -xf file.tar`
   - [x] long options
     + arguments to long options may be the next command line word or separated from the option by an equals sign